-Old Euclid drew a circle On a sand-beach long ago.
-He bounded and enclosed it With angles thus and so.
-His solemn set of graybeards Nodded and argued much Of arcs and of circumference Diameters and such.
-A silent childstood by them From morning until noon Because they drew such charming Round pictures of the moon.
+Old Euclid drew a circle

+On a sand-beach long ago.

+He bounded and enclosed it

+With angles thus and so.

+His solemn set of graybeards

+Nodded and argued much

+Of arcs and of circumference

+Diameters and such.

+A silent childstood by them

+From morning until noon

+Because they drew such charming

+Round pictures of the moon.

 From The Congo and Other Poems by Vachel Lindsay.

-[I wonder if the author was aware of Hippocrates' quadrature of certain lunes ...]
+[Was the author aware of Hippocrates' quadrature of certain lunes?]